Tides, Trails and Tiny Airports – A Guide to Island and Archipelago Tourism

 Daily Life on Islands

-Mornings start early: fishermen already back, bakery shelves hot.
+Mornings start early; fishermen already back, bakery shelves hot.
 Midday slows, especially in the tropics.
 Afternoons shift to water, snorkel over coral gardens in Mafia, paddle mangroves in Belize, or learn to fall off a paddleboard gracefully in Korcula’s lee.
 Evenings pull you into markets, Stone Town’s Forodhani, Split’s riva, Puerto Ayora’s seafood lanes.

-Food follows geography: reef fish, taro, breadfruit, coconuts, rice, chillies, stews, and whatever the supply boat brought.
+Food follows geography; reef fish, taro, breadfruit, coconuts, rice, chillies, stews, and whatever the supply boat brought.
 Vegetarians do well almost everywhere with notice.
 Tap-water rules change per island.
 When in doubt, boil or buy.

 Getting around is a patchwork, scooters where roads exist, small boats where they don’t, feet everywhere.
 Helmets and licences matter as much here as they do in Sydney.